TUM-E21-ThinFilms/DirectInversion/README.md

 ![GLM integral equation](https://quicklatex.com/cache3/00/ql_0153fa716f34233471dfab251d0b0400_l3.png)

+where the function g is the fourier transform of the reflection coefficient.

 # Usage
 First load the reflection data.
 Either the real part or the imaginary part of the reflection coefficient is required.
 Of course, also both can